News & Events

 OSA Ongoing Events

-University Health Services Mānoa encourages you to get a flu vaccination to protect yourself, your friends and family.
-Flu shots are available on a walk-in basis, Tuesday through Friday, 8:00 am to 3:30 pm at the University Health Services Mānoa.
+University Health Services Mānoa encourages you to get a flu vaccination to protect yourself from the flu.
+Flu shots are available by appointment or on a walk-in basis, Tuesday through Friday, 8:00 am to 3:30 pm at the University Health Services Mānoa.

 For details and more information, visit the University Health Services at: http://www.hawaii.edu/shs/info/news_and_events.php#flu.